 In this amazing (true) story, the widow represents the living Church: all who are presently alive to God in Christ.

-Her house is the whole world—the heavens, the earth, and all they contain—the dwelling place of God and his people.
+Her house is the whole world—the heavens, the earth, the seas, and all they contain—the dwelling place of God and his people.

 The widow’s son is also the Church, but this time the portion of the Church that is still dead in sin.
 He dwells in close proximity to the living Church, and is loved by the living Church, but desperately needs to be made alive again in Christ.

 Elijah is Christ, the supreme Prophet, dwelling with the living Church in the house of this world, mighty in word and deed to bring truth and life to the dead.

 As our story begins, the widow pleads with Elijah for the life of her son.
 Here we see the Church, pleading with Christ for the eternal life of God’s elect; for the salvation of all her dear children, wherever they may be.

 Elijah commands her, “Give me your son.”
 Just so, Jesus commands his living Church to give her dead sons and daughters to him; to surrender them in prayer to the only One who can give them life; and to bring them, through the preaching of the Gospel, to him.